Logical CONNECTIVES

 — Lines:

-The first line mentions all the propositions to take into account, P, Q and “P connec Q”.
+The first line mentions all the propositions to be considered, P, Q and “P connec Q”.

-The four following lines express the truth-values of these propositions.
-As each proposition can be T or F, four combinations must be considered, each corresponding to one line.
+The next four lines express the truth values of these propositions.
+Since each proposition can be T or F, there are four combinations to consider, each corresponding to a line.

-— is true when P and Q are simultaneously true: line 2
+— is true if both P and Q are simultaneously true: line 2

-— is false when one of the two is false: line 3 and 4; both are false: line 5.
+— is false if one of them is false: line 3, 4; or both of them: 5.

 This is expressed in the following truth table: